MicrosoftDocs/linux/docs/packages.md

 - To install the Microsoft product package you're after using this Linux repository (packages.microsoft.com): `sudo apt-get install <package-name>`

-### rpm-based Linux distros
+### Red Hat-based Linux distributions

-These instructions assume that the package client command is `dnf` but some rpm-based Linux distros might be using other package managers such as `tdnf`.
+The Red Hat Package Manager (rpm) instructions assume that the package client command is `dnf` but some rpm-based Linux distributions might be using other package managers, such as `tdnf`.

 - Download the repo config package: `curl -sSL -O https://packages.microsoft.com/config/<distribution>/<version>/packages-microsoft-prod.rpm`